Feed process steps

 Use Google's Campaign builder tool to brainstorm your parameters.
 Then, use dynamic product data or static values to build your rule.

 Learn more: Concatenate UTM parameters to product URLs

-Each compilation ends with a validation of the product data.
+Each feed compilation ends with a validation of the product data.
 Each feed template has data quality check rules called "validation rules" that analyze the feed data for completeness, channel readiness, and optimizations.

-Feed compilation and files
+Feed compilation, preview files and output files

 Every time a feed is compiled, a feed folder is created which contains a feedpreview.csv and feedvalidation.csv, as well as any other channel formatted files like XML.